-HEATH is an acronym for Higher Education and Adult Training for people with Handicaps.
-The HEATH Resource Center operates under legislative mandate to collect and disseminate information nationally about disability issues in postsecondary education.
-Funding from the United States Department of Education enables the Center to increase the flow of information about postsecondary options, educational support services, policies, and procedures appropriate for those with disabilities who have left high school.
+The HEATH Resource Center is a clearinghouse which operates under a Congressional legislative mandate to collect and disseminate information nationally about disability issues in postsecondary education.
+Funding from the United States Department of Education enables the Center to increase the flow of information about educational support services, policies, and procedures related to educating or training people with disabilities after they have left high school.

-As the national clearinghouse on postsecondary education for individuals with handicaps, the HEATH Resource Center is designed to:
+HEATH Resource Center is designed to:

-- make known the educational and training opportunities available in whatever setting adults who have handicaps may choose to continue their education after high school; - promote the types of accommodations which enable full participation by people with disabilities in regular, as well as specialized, postsecondary programs; - recommend strategies which enable those with handicaps to pursue education after high school in the least restrictive and most productive environment possible.
+- identify and describe educational and training opportunities - promote accommodations which enable full participation by people with disabilities in regular, as well as specialized, postsecondary programs; - recommend strategies which encourage participation in the least restrictive and most productive environment possible for each individual.